Tatra 92

-The Tatra 92 was an army off-road truck model made by Czech manufacturer Tatra between 1937 and 1941.
-It was mainly used for transporting military cargo and personnel in Czech and later German armies, but also ambulance and field kitchen lorry versions were made.
+The Tatra 92 was an 6×4 off-road military truck model made by Czech manufacturer Tatra between 1937 and 1941.
+It was mainly used for transporting military cargo and personnel in Czech and later German armies, variants such as ambulance and field kitchen trucks were also produced.
 The significant part of the production batch was exported to Kingdom of Romania.

-The vehicle had an air-cooled OHC V8 engine with 3981 cc rated to 54.5 kW power at 2500 rpm.
+The vehicle was equipped with an air-cooled OHC V8 engine with 3981 cc rated to 54.5 kW power at 2500 rpm.
 The fuel consumption was up to 35 liters per 100 km.
-The car had 3 axles, of which both back axles were driven.
-It had 4 gears and 1 reverse gear.
+The truck had three axles, of which both back axles were driven.
+It had 4 forward gears and 1 reverse gear.
 The truck chassis, based on the Tatra backbone chassis conception, has 1800 kg empty weight.
-While the truck was rated for 2000 kg payload.
+It was rated for 2000 kg payload.
 The Tatra 92 was capable of traveling at 65 km/h speed.

-In 1939, 80 cars of the Tatra 93 version with all three axles driven (6x6) were also produced exclusively for the Kingdom of Romania's Army.
+In 1939, 80 cars of the Tatra 93 version with all three axles driven (6×6) were also produced exclusively for the Kingdom of Romania's Army.
 Tatra 93 was built as a high capacity staff car with removable roof.
-The modification has increased the chassis weight by 50 kg.
+The modification increased the chassis weight by 50 kg.
 In total, 200 Tatra 93 trucks were acquired by the Romanian Army.